Gold's yearly returns compared with other major US and UK investments

 |Commercial real estate||FTSE Nareit All REITs total returns|

 |Gold||Last London Gold Fix of the year in USD|

 Notes on gold's annual performance comparison, US data

-- Gold topped this US asset performance table 6 times in the last 40 years, matching US equities and behind only commercial real estate (REITs, 11 times) and foreign stock markets (9 times);
+- Gold topped this US asset performance table 6 times in the last 40 years, behind commercial real estate (REITs, 11 times), foreign stock markets (9x) and US equities (7x);

 - Gold's 40-year change (+669% gross of costs) has beaten inflation (328%), housing (598%, excluding costs + yield) and cash (cumulative 535%).
 Commodities have dropped below end-1975 levels (-3.05%);

 - REITs are the best-performing asset both since 1977 (6,787% cumulative gains on reported performance before costs) and also so far in the 21st century (up 536% since 1999);

 - Gold is the next best performer since 1999 (+299%) and then corporate bonds (174%);

 - Gold's worst year was 1981, costing US investors 32%.
 2008 was the worst year for REITs (down 37%), US stocks (down 37%) and overseas equities (down 43%);

 - Since 1977 gold rose in all 3 years when US stocks lost 10% or more, averaging 9.6% gains.
 It averaged 11.3% when REITs fell the same, rising on 3 of 5 occasions;